Spruik/Libre/README.md

 > Open source Manufacturing Execution and Performance Monitoring built on [Grafana](https://grafana.com), [Influx](https://www.influxdata.com/), and [Postgres](https://www.postgresql.org/).

-Define your master data, push your machine metrics and start collecting and analyzing your manufacturing data with Libre to modernize your manufacturing.
+Define your master data, push your machine metrics, start collecting and analyzing your manufacturing data with Libre.
 Libre is an open source manufacturing execution and performance monitoring tool.

 - _Define:_ Your manufacturing master data including your enterprise model, downtime reasons, products, ingredients and product steps.
 - _Capture:_ Connect up your machines using a variety of methods into key buckets with an InfluxDB Historian
 - _Use:_ Schedulers create and schedule orders, operators execute orders and capture downtime reasons.
 - _Improve:_ Get key insights into your manufacturing, understand your biggest losses, visualize OEE.
 - _Extensible:_ Built on Grafana, Influx and postgres push your key process parameters to view alongside your production dashboards.
 Extend with your Grafana dashboards.
 Free to innovate.

+!(Libre)[docs/libre-line-performance.png]

 ## Try it out